-Those 3 questions are just a quick overview of log analysis’ potential.
-Log analysis could also help you determine whether your site architecture is optimized, if you have site performance issues, etc.
+These 3 questions are just a quick overview of the potential of log analysis.
+Log analysis can also help you determine whether your site architecture is optimized, if you have site performance issues, and so on.

 Technical SEO insights you can find in log data

 There are different metrics you can look at in your log files to improve your SEO.